VAT reverse charge: Everything you need to know

 What is VAT reverse charge?

-Here’s an example of the VAT reverse charge
+Example: How the VAT reverse charge works

 Who’s the VAT reverse charge for?
-Yes, construction industry – we’re looking at you

 The VAT reverse charge is designed for businesses or sole traders who are already registered to pay for VAT and provide goods or services to other businesses.